-Flatulence (i.e. farting) can be a troublesome occupational hazard for caregivers of the elderly.
-Even if you can dismiss the noise and ignore the smell, there’s always that nagging fear that excess gas may indicate a messy accident or even a serious digestive problem.
+Flatulence (i.e., farting) can be a troublesome occupational hazard for caregivers of the elderly.
+An excessively gassy elder can leave a caregiver torn between respecting their dignity and wanting to get some fresh air.
+Even if you can dismiss the noise and ignore the smell, for seniors, there’s always that nagging fear that excess gas may indicate a messy accident or even a serious digestive problem.

 The good news is that flatulence is more often caused by less serious and more easily treated factors.
 Some of the following conditions could be responsible for your loved one’s excessive “wind.”

-- Lactose intolerance: This is a common issue with a relatively simple solution.
+- Lactose intolerance: Lactose intolerance increases as we age.
+This is a common issue with a relatively simple solution.
 First, try removing lactose-containing dairy products from your loved one’s diet for a week or so and see if things improve.
-If they still crave dairy products despite being lactose intolerant, yogurt may be a less problematic option compared to cheese and milk.
+If a senior still craves dairy products despite being lactose intolerant, yogurt may be a less problematic option compared to cheese and milk.
 Lactose-free milk and other dairy products are also available.
-Lactaid (lactase enzyme) tablets might help them digest their favorite dairy items to some degree as well.
+Lactaid (lactase enzyme) tablets might help aid digestion of a favorite dairy items to some degree as well.